sonifydata/twotone.io/how-it-works.md

 1. **Audio Track** - TwoTone will automatically generate an audio track from your data set.
 You can change your track's data source or instrument.
 2. **Play Audio** - Click the Play button to hear the sound generated from your data.
-3. **Speak Title** - Enter a Title to automatically generate text-to-speech, toggle to turn speech on or off.
-Customize settings for language, gender and voice options.
-4. **Add Audio Track** - Generate another audio track automatically from your data set or upload an audio track of your own.
+3. **Add Audio Track** - Generate another audio track automatically from your data set or upload an audio track of your own.
-5. **Adjust Duration** - Adjust your total duration, row duration, and tempo (BPM) to speed up or slow down your composition.
+4. **Adjust Duration** - Adjust your total duration, row duration, and tempo (BPM) to speed up or slow down your composition.
-6. **Advanced Features** - Adjust the volume of your audio track, filter it by data columns or by value, change the key of your musical scale, or adjust octave, scale range and tempo to create an arpeggio.
+5. **Advanced Features** - Adjust the volume of your audio track, filter it by data columns or by value, change the key of your musical scale, or adjust octave, scale range and tempo to create an arpeggio.
-7. **Export Audio** - Export your project to an audio file in MP3 or Waveform (PCM) format.
+6. **Export Audio** - Export your project to an audio file in MP3 or Waveform (PCM) format.
 MP3 Bit Rate export options are 64 kbps, 128 kbps,, 192 kbps, and 320 kbps.

 There is also a guided tour built into the web app.